bhamblin2026/wmrn-radio-history-archive/content/_index.md

 # WMRN Radio History Archive

+Preserving the broadcast legacy of **WMRN-AM (1490)** and its associated FM operations in Marion, Ohio since **December 1940**.

-The **WMRN Radio History Archive** is an independent historical preservation initiative dedicated to documenting the broadcast legacy of **WMRN-AM (1490)** and **WMRN-FM** in Marion, Ohio.
+The WMRN Radio History Archive is an independent historical repository dedicated to documenting the station’s institutional history, technical evolution, programming eras, and the individuals who shaped its voice across generations.

-Founded in **December 1940**, WMRN has served north-central Ohio for generations through news, music, sports, and community service.
-This archive preserves that legacy through **photographs, documents, broadcast recordings, ephemera, and documented research**.

-Materials are collected from **public records** and **private collections** and are presented for educational and historical documentation purposes.
+Through structured accessioning and documented research, the Archive preserves photographs, broadcast recordings, studio artifacts, printed materials, and archival records before they are lost to time.

 ---

-## Explore the Archive
+## Explore the Collections

+The Archive is organized into structured historical categories to support research, preservation, and public exploration.

 ---